-If you’ve decided you’re ready to become a homeowner you’ll need to get home loan.
+If you’ve decided you’re ready to become a homeowner, you’ll need to get a home loan.

 Getting a mortgage doesn’t need to be a difficult process.

 Here are a few things you can do to make applying for a home loan easier than ever.